Laotian Civil War: 1959: Second North Vietnamese invasion

 On 15 May 1959, the PAVN established Group 559; this unit was charged with the logistics of moving the necessities of war from North Vietnam to the South.
 Its foremost feat was building and maintaining the Ho Chi Minh trail down the eastern spine of Laos.
 Eventually, this transportation network would power the Vietnamese communists to victory.
 It would have to survive a relentless air campaign comparable to any interdiction bombing in World War II.

-According to assistant secretary of state Roger Hilsman, if the communists Pathet Laos regular forces, assisting by medium size of NVA forces, successfully overthrow Kingdom of Laos government, clarifying as collapse of Vientiane goveernment, before the mid-1960s, then other SE Asian nations feared the massive revolutionary communists expansions from town to town, illusioning the domino effect.
+According to assistant secretary of state Roger Hilsman, if the communists Pathet Laos regular forces assisted by medium sized NVA forces successfully overthrew the Kingdom of Laos government before the mid-1960s, then other SE Asian nations feared the massive revolutionary communists expansions from town to town illusioning the domino effect.

 Also in May, the long-awaited integration of 1,500 Pathet Lao troops into the national army was scheduled.
 The U.S. embassy told the Lao government that it would be difficult to gain congressional approval of aid to Laos with communists serving in the army.
 The Pathet Lao stalled.

 The North Vietnamese government (Hanoi) deployed about 30,000-40,000 NVA soldiers to penetrate northern Laos to assist the battalions of Pathet Laos forces beyond major military campaigns.

 Under orders from Souphanouvong, the Pathet Lao battalions refused to be integrated into the Royal Lao Army.
 Souphanouvong was then arrested and imprisoned, along with his aides.
 The two Pathet Lao battalions, one after the other, escaped during the night with no shots fired, taking their equipment, families, and domestic animals with them.
 On 23 May, Souphanouvong and his companions also escaped unscathed.

 In July, U.S. Special Forces Mobile Training Teams from the 77th Special Forces Group, working under the code name Hotfoot, began training the Royal Laotian army.
 The Green Berets were attached to the Programs Evaluation Office, and like other PEO employees, were nominal civilians and dressed as such.